 NACDL is committed to ensuring quality representation for all accused individuals and has set out to help reform inadequate state and local indigent defense systems through technical assistance, public education, advocacy, and litigation.

 NACDL is pleased to announce a new program of scholarship assistance for indigent defense providers.
-The scholarships will be awarded in the form of full or partial reimbursement of the registration costs of the excellent training programs offered by NACDL and the other organizations listed on the application form.
+The scholarships will be awarded in the form of full or partial reimbursement of the registration costs of the excellent training programs offered by NACDL and other national organizations.
 Limited travel reimbursement stipends may also be awarded to qualifying individuals to help defray the costs of travel and lodging.

 Gideon at 50 Project